GovReady/govready-q/docs/source/deploy_docker.md

 	docker container logs govready-q

-The Q database is only persisted within the container by default.
-The database will persist between `docker container stop`/`docker container start` commands, but when the container is removed from Docker (i.e. using `docker container rm`) the Q data will be destroyed.
+The GovReady-Q default SQLite database is only persisted within the container by default.
+The database will persist between `docker container stop`/`docker container start` commands, but when the container is removed from Docker (i.e. using `docker container rm`) the data will be destroyed.
 See the _Persistent database_ section below for connecting to a database outside of the container.

 The default Govready-Q instance cannot send email or receive comment replies until it is configured to use a transactional mail provider like Mailgun -- see below.